bhk/rio/doc/concepts.md

 reasoning about correctness of the subsequent code, either in terms of correctness or in terms of meeting some looser requirements (e.g. types).

-With [early evaluation](#early-evaluation), many assertion failures can be detected statically, before a program processes its time-varying inputs.
+With [early evaluation](#early-evaluation), many assertions can be evaluated statically, before a program processes its time-varying inputs.
+Those that are know to always succeed need not be evaluated at "run time", and those that fail can be presented to the programmer early.
-Assertions about the type of a value are particularly amenable to static detection, and can be particularly useful for optimization.
-Rio's type annotations can be thought of as a shorthand for type assertions.

-By providing more and more such assertions, we can provide more and more assurance about the correctness of our program.
-However, this approach differs from that of static typing with respect to the handling of assertions that cannot be decided statically.
-In a strongly-typed static language, that would be a typing error, whereas in a dynamic language it becomes a run-time assertion.
-In order to allow the programmer to assert soundness, a [hint](#hints) can specify an expression for which all reachable asserts must be statically decided.
-Type safety -- and other assertions of correctness -- can thereby be gradually and modularly implemented.

 ## Elevated Error Messages